 Were you or a family member injured in a Miami restaurant?
 Reach out to our experienced attorneys to learn more about how we’ll get the evidence necessary to back up your premises liability claim.

 How Long Do I Have to File a Lawsuit After a Restaurant Injury in Florida?

 Every state establishes a statute of limitations in personal injury cases.
 The statute of limitations puts a time limit on your right to sue for compensation.
 Once the period is over, the responsible party is off the hook–and you lose your right to recover damages.

 You have four years to file a personal injury lawsuit in Florida if you were hurt in a restaurant.

 Even though four years might seem like a long time, we highly recommend taking legal action as quickly as possible.
 Your lawyer will need time to build your case.
 It’s also important to leave enough time to negotiate a settlement with the insurance company while still preserving your right to go to court if they refuse to play fair.

-Contact an Experienced Miami Restaurant Injury Lawyer for a Free Consultation
+Contact an Experienced Miami, FL Premises Liability Attorney for a Free Consultation

 If you or a loved one were hurt in a Miami restaurant, help is only a phone call away.
-Call an experienced Miami restaurant injury lawyer at Lavent Law to schedule a free consultation.
+Call an experienced Miami restaurant injury lawyer at Lavent Law Personal Injury Lawyer to schedule a free consultation.
 We’re here to fight for the full and fair compensation you deserve.